Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Verification

 \subsection{End-to-End Algorithm}

-Here, we provide an overview of the entire verification framework in Algorithm~\ref{alg:verification}, which is also reflected in Figure~\ref{fig:overview}.
-The algorithm takes dataset $\dataset$, set $\FullSet$, and specification formula $\Spec$, and returns three sets of initial states $\Qyes$, $\Qno$, and $\Qposs$, from which Process~\eqref{eq:system} is guaranteed to satisfy, violate, and possibly satisfy $\Spec$ respectively.
+Here, we provide an overview of the entire verification framework in Algorithm~\ref{alg:verification} and its complexity.
+The algorithm takes dataset $\dataset$, set $\FullSet\subset\reals^n$, and specification formula $\Spec$, and returns three sets of initial states $\Qyes$, $\Qno$, and $\Qposs$, from which Process~\eqref{eq:system} is guaranteed to satisfy, violate, and possibly satisfy $\Spec$ respectively.
+Assuming a uniform discretization of $\FullSet$, the number of states in the abstraction is $|\Qimdp| = 2^n+1$.